EPMA analysis for a meteorite or suspected meteorite

 From the Microprobe Lab

-To establish a scientifically based defensible diagnostic analysis and classification for a meteorite or suspected meteorite for submission to, and acceptance by, the Meteoritical Society's Nomenclature Committee and publication in the Meteoritical Bulletin, we need to look beyond qualitative subjective analysis to EPMA based quantitative geochemical analysis.
+To establish a scientifically based reproducible and defensible diagnostic analysis for the classification of a meteorite or suspected meteorite for submission to the Meteoritical Society's Nomenclature Committee and publication in the Meteoritical Bulletin, we need to look beyond SEM based qualitative analysis to the Electron Probe Micro Analyzer (EPMA) using Wavelength Dispersive X-ray Spectroscopy (WDS) for a quantitative geochemical analysis.

-For the diagnostic analysis and classification of a suspected meteorite as mentioned above, meteoriticists will almost always use an instrument known as an electron probe micro analyzer (EPMA), AKA "microprobe" to perform the geochemical and petrographic analysis for a sample.
+For the quantitative geochemical analysis mentioned above, meteoriticists will almost always use an instrument known as an Electron Probe Micro Analyzer (EPMA), AKA "microprobe" to perform the geochemical analysis and it's associated BSE imaging system to perform the *petrographic analysis.

 This is the "microprobe" LMAC uses.